Little River Branch

 The Little River Branch was a branch line railway that formed part of New Zealand's national rail network.
-It diverged from the Southbridge Branch in Lincoln and ran down Banks Peninsula in the Canterbury region of the South Island.
-It was opened to Little River in 1886 and operated until 1962.
+It diverged from the Southbridge Branch in Lincoln and ran down to Banks Peninsula in the Canterbury region of the South Island.
+It was opened to Little River on 11 March 1886 and operated until 1 July 1962.

 Construction

 Little River contained one of only two significant stands of timber in the Canterbury region (the other, near Oxford, was serviced by the Oxford Branch), and accordingly, plans were made to build a line to provide convenient transportation and stimulate economic activity.
 These were finalised in 1879, and construction was under way by the next year.
 On 16 May 1882, the first 27.44 km of the line were opened to Birdling's Flat, and almost four years later, the next nine kilometres were opened to Little River.
 There were proposals to extend the line as far as Akaroa, but these did not eventuate and Little River remained the terminus.